bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 Over here the next thing we need to add after the image is a variable for the card body.
-We\'re going to make a variable card body and create element **div** and then set the class name to card body for that, and that will create that card body element here and then next we need to do the same with the **h3** and the **h4**.
-Here\'s the **h3** and I\'m just going to paste it in.
-You\'ll have to type it, but I made **var card** title, document create element **h3**.
-I\'ve created an h3, and then I\'m setting the inner text to the name.
+We&apos;re going to make a variable card body and create element **div** and then set the class name to card body for that, and that will create that card body element here and then next we need to do the same with the **h3** and the **h4**.
+Here&apos;s the **h3** and I&apos;m just going to paste it in.
+You&apos;ll have to type it, but I made **var card** title, document create element **h3**.
+I&apos;ve created an h3, and then I&apos;m setting the inner text to the name.
 Again, this is the name that came through from the form.
-That\'s what\'s going to get put in there, so that\'s going to be the name.
-I\'m going to append child card title.
-I\'m putting the actual card title into the card body here, and then we\'ll do the same thing with the subtitle.
+That&apos;s what&apos;s going to get put in there, so that&apos;s going to be the name.
+I&apos;m going to append child card title.
+I&apos;m putting the actual card title into the card body here, and then we&apos;ll do the same thing with the subtitle.

-Now I can add in the subtitle, and again I\'m going to paste this in, so you don\'t have to watch me type it because it\'s getting painful for everybody.
-But I\'m going to make a variable card subtitle and create element h4, and then I\'m going to set the inner text to the location.
+Now I can add in the subtitle, and again I&apos;m going to paste this in, so you don&apos;t have to watch me type it because it&apos;s getting painful for everybody.
+But I&apos;m going to make a variable card subtitle and create element h4, and then I&apos;m going to set the inner text to the location.
-That\'s this location that\'s getting passed in here.
-That\'s the location that somebody typed in on the form and so that\'s going to get set for the inner text there.
-I\'m taking card body, and I\'m appending the child card subtitle.
-That\'s going to add this to the card.
-I\'m appending that in there.
-I\'ve got a card body, and I\'ve appended in the h3 and the h4.
+That&apos;s this location that&apos;s getting passed in here.
+That&apos;s the location that somebody typed in on the form and so that&apos;s going to get set for the inner text there.
+I&apos;m taking card body, and I&apos;m appending the child card subtitle.
+That&apos;s going to add this to the card.
+I&apos;m appending that in there.
+I&apos;ve got a card body, and I&apos;ve appended in the h3 and the h4.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->